HillCapstone2024/JewishPositivity/README.md

 npm install
 ```
 ### IP.js for Frontend
-To get the frontend to work, you need to add a file called 'ip.js' that includes your IP Address.
+To get the front end to work, you need to add a file called 'ip.js' that includes your IP Address.
 Contact the development team for how to properly configure this.
 download the Expo Go app on your phone ([iOS](https://apps.apple.com/app/expo-go/id982107779), [Android](https://play.google.com/store/apps/details?id=host.exp.exponent))
 For working with the database, install [MySQL Workbench](https://www.mysql.com/products/workbench/).